-The Program may be viewed and downloaded from the Province of Ontario web site at http://www.mah.gov.on.ca/Page13722.aspx
+The Program may be viewed and downloaded from the Province of Ontario web site at Guidelines to apply for Municipal Disaster Recovery Assistance (MDRA) | ontario.ca

 Assistance from the Federal Government

 Requests for personnel or resources from the Federal Government must be submitted through the Province of Ontario.
 Federal assistance will only be provided once the resources of the Region and Province have been exhausted.